Quig-Enterprises/Design-Guidance/AVAILABLE_LIBRARIES.md

     *   Can automatically change a post author's WordPress user role when the post reaches a specific status.
     *   Fires custom action hooks at each stage (`cxq_workflow_status_changed_{post_type}_{new_status}`), allowing for deep integration with the host plugin's business logic.
 *   **Use Case:** Perfect for managing any multi-step process, such as candidate onboarding, article publishing pipelines, project management, or order fulfillment.
+*   **Note:** This library is currently being developed and maintained within the CxQ Membership Plugin.

+---